 First, the child must actually perform work.
 Some argue that cleaning bathrooms and stuffing envelopes are different since cleaning bathrooms is non-essential to the business operations and therefore not qualifying.
-The counter argument is that having your child clean bathrooms replaces your third party janitorial expense.
+The counter argument is that having your child clean bathrooms replaces your third-party janitorial expense.
 Our advice is to be as legitimate as possible- create a job description, list of expectations, etc. Ensure that the work they do has a business connection.

 Many states have labor laws that dictate the age your child can work, even for Mom and Dad.
-For example, Indiana allows a 14-year-olds to work with a permit.
+For example, Indiana allows a 14-year-old to work with a permit.
 Minors under 14 may work as newspaper carrier, golf caddy, domestic service worker in a private residence (sounds like chores) or farm laborer.
 Minors under 12 in Indiana can only be farm laborers.
-Again in Indiana, there is no need for a work permit if the work is outside school hours of 7:30AM to 3:30PM.
+Again, in Indiana, there is no need for a work permit if the work is outside school hours of 7:30AM to 3:30PM.
 We bring these examples to light so you understand to check your state or local laws about hiring your kids.

-Mom and Dad
+Mom and Dad (your parents)

 The concepts above could also be applied to supporting your Mom and Dad.
 Aside from possibly making them minority owners and providing them with shareholder distributions, there could be some scenarios where a salary could make sense as well.
 Other sources of income and tax brackets of course all need to be considered.

-Taxpayer's Comprehensive Guide to LLCs and S Corps : 2019 Edition
+Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition

-This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
+This KB article is an excerpt from our 400+ page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
-You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-
+You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-